Ivanti Security Controls 2026.1

 - Windows Server 2008 R2

-Microsoft SQL Server 2012 is no longer supported.
-You must be using Microsoft SQL Server 2014 or later.
+Microsoft SQL Server 2012 is supported only for existing installations.
+For new installations, Microsoft SQL Server 2014 or later is required.

 A new version of the Microsoft Visual C++ Redistributable for Visual Studio 2015 – 2022 is available, so this will likely be identified as missing during the prerequisite check of the installation process.